heygrady/react-redux-notes/redux-wordpress.md

   // author is embedded
   const author = embedded.author.find(a => a.id === authorId)

-  // pass back a new object
+  // pass back a new post entity return {
-  return {
     id, // <-- every entity needs an ID and a type type,